Comparisons

 1. Hyperice Hypervolt 2 Pro — Best Value Premium

-Hyperice's Hypervolt 2 Pro closes most of the performance gap with Theragun's PRO Plus at less than half the price.
-Five speed settings (1,800-3,200 PPM), pressure sensor with three force zones, and QuietGlide technology at ~52 dB.
-Pairs with the Hyperice app for guided routines and app-controlled speed adjustment.
+Hyperice's Hypervolt 2 Pro closes most of the performance gap with the Theragun PRO Plus at less than half the price.
+Five speed settings (roughly 1,800-3,200 PPM), a pressure sensor with three force zones, and QuietGlide operation around 52 dB.
+It pairs with the Hyperice app for guided routines and app-controlled speed.

-Best for: Serious home users who want premium performance without the Theragun premium price.
+Best for: Serious home users who want near-premium performance without the flagship price.

 2. Achedaway Pro — Best for Deep Tissue Depth

-The Achedaway Pro matches Theragun's 16mm amplitude at $400 less and exceeds its 60 lbs stall force with 80 lbs — making it technically superior on the two most important performance metrics.
-Four speed settings, BLDC motor with minimal vibration transmission to hand.
-Lesser brand recognition, but the specs are legitimate.
+The Achedaway Pro matches the Theragun's 16mm amplitude for hundreds less and exceeds its stall force with a rated 80 lbs — making it technically superior on the two most important performance metrics.
+Four speed settings and a brushless motor with minimal vibration reaching the hand.
+Weaker brand recognition, but the specs are legitimate.

 Best for: Performance-focused buyers who want Theragun-class depth and power at mid-range pricing.